seanbradley/naming_conventions/README.md

     ND-1

-The point of all of this is to make articulate in text-chat based conversations which resources or platform is being referenced, without having necessitating explicitly calling it out, and to avoid having to ask for iterative clarification.
+The point of all of this is to make articulate (especially in e-mail or text-chat based conversations) which resources or platform is being referenced, without having necessitating explicitly calling it out, and to avoid having to ask for iterative clarification.

-#AN EXAMPLE TEXT CHAT
+# AN EXAMPLE TEXT CHAT

-###Without Naming Conventions (BAD)
+### Without Naming Conventions (BAD)

-"Today, we're deploying nova.
-I've closed the project in Jira.
-I've merged nova-dev into NOVA reskin.
-I also merged the social branch into nova dev."
+"Today, we're deploying wonka.
+I've closed the project in TFS.
+I've merged wonka-dev into WONKA reskin.
+I also merged the other UI branch into wonka dev."

-###With Naming Conventions (GOOD)
+### With Naming Conventions (GOOD)

-"Today, we're deploying to NOVA-DEV.
-We've closed some issues in NOVA_DEV.
-ND-1-change-background-images has been merged into nova-dev."
+"Today, we're deploying to WONKA-DEV.
+We've closed some issues in WONKA_DEV.
+ND-1-change-background-images has been merged into wonka-dev."

-###With Naming Conventions (GOOD...ANNOTATED)
+### With Naming Conventions (GOOD...ANNOTATED)

-"Today, we're deploying to NOVA-DEV" **an environ in AWS**.
-"We've closed some issues in NOVA_DEV" **a project in Jira**.
-"ND-1-change-background-images..." **a branch in GitHub** "...has been merged into nova-dev" **a repo in Git (master branch is implied)**.
+"Today, we're deploying to WONKA-DEV" **caps and dash: an environ in Google Cloud Platform**.
+"We've closed some issues in WONKA_DEV" **caps and underscore: a project in TFS**.
+"ND-1-change-background-images..." **task number, lowercase, dashes: a branch in Gitlab** "...has been merged into wonka-dev" **stakeholder and environ name, lowercase and dashes: a repo in Gitlab (master branch is implied)**.

-#CHEAT SHEET
+# CHEAT SHEET

-* Environs: All CAPS, dashes only--like so: LICENSEE-PURPOSE
+* Environs: All CAPS, dashes only--like so: STAKEHOLDER-PURPOSE
-* Repo: All lowercase, dashes only--like so: licensee-purpose
+* Repo: All lowercase, dashes only--like so: stakeholder-purpose
-* Branch: All lowercase, dashes only--like so: uid-licensee-purpose
+* Branch: All lowercase, dashes only--like so: uuid-stakeholder-purpose
-* Jira Projects: All CAPS, underscores only--like so: LICENSEE_PURPOSE
+* Scrum Projects: All CAPS, underscores only--like so: STAKEHOLDER_PURPOSE
-* Jira Issues: All lowercase, dashes only; uid-licensee-purpose
+* Scrum Tasks or Issues: All lowercase, dashes only; uuid-licensee-purpose